mytestbed/omf/doc/RESOURCE_PROXY.md

       end
     end

-    # Triggered when new messages published to the nodes I subscribed to
+    # Triggered when new messages published to the topics I subscribed to
-    comm.node_event do |e|
+    comm.topic_event do |e|
       e.items.each do |item|
         begin
           # Parse the message (pubsub item payload)